-With Cruise for a corpse, Delphines Cinematique interface reached "Evolution 2".
+With this game, Delphine Software's Cinematique interface reached "Evolution 2".
 Instead of containing a fixed number of verbs, the command menu is now context-sensitive.
 The mouse cursor will change its appearance when moved over an interesting object; a left-click brings up a set of appropriate verbs.
 For example, a cupboard may be opened and searched, whereas a key can be picked up and turned.
 A right-click accesses the inventory.
-Another interesting improvement: All the persons in the game are animated polygons (see Trivia).
+The game features polygonal characters.

 - "Croisiere pour un Cadavre" -- French Title